 Here’s why your car battery died

 I volunteer on a lot of auto forums and I often see people say, “My car battery worked just fine yesterday but is totally dead today.
 How come my car battery died?”
-There can be many reasons some that are out of your control and others that are completely your fault.
+There can be many reasons; some that are out of your control and others that are completely your fault.
 Let’s go through them.
 But first a quick overview of how batteries die.

 • Left your headlights, interior lights, emergency flashers or radio on when the engine wasn’t running.
 You basically drained the battery so far that it died.